About AAR International, Inc.

 Sales and Marketing

-Principal customers for AAR’s Aviation Services segment are airlines, aviation operators, OEMs, aircraft leasing companies, the DoD, and foreign military organizations or governments.
-In the Expeditionary Services segment, principal customers include the DoS, DoD, foreign military organizations or governments, defense organizations, and OEMs.
+Principal customers for AAR's Aviation Services segment are passenger and cargo airlines, general aviation operators, OEMs, aircraft leasing companies, the US Departments of Defense and State (DoD and DoS), and foreign military organizations or governments.
+In the Expeditionary Services segment, principal customers include the DoD and DOS, foreign military organizations or governments, defense organizations, and OEMs.

-The company primarily markets and sell products and services through its sales staff.
+The company primarily markets and sells products and services through its sales staff.
 In certain markets outside the US, it also uses foreign sales reps.

 Ira Allen Eichner began selling aircraft radios and instruments out of his car in 1951; in 1955 he incorporated his business as Allen Aircraft Radio.
 He opened a maintenance facility in Oklahoma City in 1959 and moved into aircraft overhaul.
 The firm entered Europe in 1965, became AAR in 1966, and went public the next year.